 At the point where the trail crosses the Castle River.
 In the distance is our actual ascent route next to the cliff band.

 Jollin crosses the Castle River.
 Edit 24 October 2016: When Vern Dewit tried this trip a few weeks after us, he found the Castle River much more difficult to cross than we did.
 Our second crossing (pictured above) was ankle to calf deep.
 When Vern crossed the river, he found it to be crotch deep with an extremely fast current which proved especially difficult to manage in the dark.
 So be warned that depending on the time of year, or depending on snowmelt or rainfall, crossing the Castle river using this route may be tricky!
-I should also note, that before reaching the Castle River, we had to cross two feeder creeks that didn’t have bridges over them.
+I should also note, that before reaching the Castle River, we had to cross Grizzly Creek twice and three feeder creeks that didn’t have bridges over them.
 When we crossed, they were only trickles and we could step on stones to cross without difficulty so I didn’t take much note of them at the time.
-However, Vern had to wade across both of them on his trip so be prepared for the possibility of a third or even a fourth stream crossing on this trip.
+However, Vern had to wade across all of them on his trip so be prepared for the possibility of five unbridged stream crossings on this trip.

 Back on the South Castle Road as daylight fades away.
 The trailhead actually emerges next to the road about 800m to the north of the trailhead sign and is identified by small, white sign on the side of the road.
 Following the route from the sign in the picture will also get you to the trail, but will be more circuitous and is geared more for horses.
 To reach Andrew’s car we still had to walk another ~1.2km down the road.